Below you’ll find most of the questions (and their answers) that we have encountered from parents.

 How much does it cost?

 – Term fees are $60 per term.
 There is a onetime $35 enrollment fee to part-cover personalised uniform items.
-Discounts are available if paying annually and if you have more than one child attend 29 Squadron.
+If you have more than one child attend 29 Squadron, you only pay term fees for one!
 Activities throughout the year can attract fees due to activity costs.
 These are not mandatory.
 Opportunities to fundraise for cadet’s activity expenses are available throughout the year.

 Does this mean my child will join the Air Force?
 (Or: Navy, Army)